PathwayAndDataAnalysis/mutex-de-novo/snakemake/README.md

 # Using Snakemake to reproduce our analyses

 This readme will guide you through reproducing the results in [our 2019 manuscript](https://www.biorxiv.org/content/10.1101/653527v1).
-This manuscript is available is currently undergoing peer review but is available on bioRxiv in its original form the meantime.
+This manuscript currently undergoing peer review.
+In the meantime, it is available on bioRxiv in its original form.

-The reproducibility pipeline is available to you in three flavors: a sequential reproduction, a parallelized workflow that relies on the slurm workload manager, and a parallelized workflow that relies on the PBS scheduler.
+The reproducibility pipeline is available in three flavors: a sequential reproduction, a parallelized workflow that relies on the slurm workload manager, and a parallelized workflow that relies on the PBS scheduler.
 Each style requires that you have copied and built the mutex-de-novo software as described [here](https://github.com/PathwayAndDataAnalysis/mutex-de-novo).

 Please reach out if you encounter any issues with these workflows or our analyses, or if you are using a scheduler that is not included here.
 We are happy to help!

-## Dependencies
+### Dependencies
 Python v3
 Snakemake v3.13

-## Output locations:
+### Output locations:

 Snakemake log files will appear in `mutex-de-novo/snakemake/snakelogs/`.
 Results will appear in `mutex-de-novo/data/output/`.